Managing Conflicts with Humor

 You can be funny about the truth, but covering up the truth isn’t funny.
 When you use humor and playfulness as a cover for other emotions, you create confusion and mistrust in your relationships.
 The following are examples of misplaced humor:

 Mike is a constant jokester.
 Nothing ever seems to get him down and he never takes anything seriously.
 No matter what happens to him or to anyone else, he makes a joke out of the situation.
 In reality, Mike is terrified of intimacy and commitment in his relationships, and uses humor to avoid uncomfortable feelings and to keep others at arm’s length.

 Sharon is often jealous and possessive with her boyfriend John, but she has never learned to openly discuss her insecurities and fears.
 Instead, she uses what she thinks is humor to express her feelings.
 Her jokes, however, usually having a biting, almost hostile edge to them, and John doesn't find them funny at all.
 Instead of laughing, he often responds with a quiet coldness or withdrawal.

 For cues as to whether or not humor is being used to conceal other emotions, ask yourself the following questions:

 - Avoid mean-spirited humor.
-It may work for some comedians on stage, but used one-on-one at home, it will not only fall flat but may also damage your relationship.
+It may work for some comedians on stage, but used one-on-one, it will not only fall flat but may also damage your relationship.
 Saying something hurtful or insulting, even when framed as a joke, will alienate the other person and weaken the bond between you.

 - Create inside jokes.
 An inside joke is something that only the two of you understand.
 It can often be reduced to a word or short phrase that reminds you both of a funny incident or amusing story, and is usually guaranteed to generate a smile or laugh from the other person.
-When you and your partner are the only ones “in” on the joke, it can create intimacy and draw you together.
+When two people are the only ones “in” on the joke, it can create intimacy and draw you together.